-Set Up a Guest Network
+Set Up a Guest WiFi Network

-Guest networks allows visitors at your home to use the Internet without using your wireless security key.
-You can add a guest network for the 2.4 GHz WiFi band and for each of the two 5.0 GHz WiFi bands.
+Guest networks allow visitors at your home to use the Internet without using your wireless security key.
+You can add a guest network for the 2.4 GHz WiFi band and the 5.0 GHz WiFi band.